Determinantal Point Processes for Coresets: Experiments

 \item \texttt{uniform iid} : Uniform iid sampling with replacement.

-\item \texttt{sensitivity iid} : The current state of the art iid sampling based on a bi-criteria approximation to upper bound the sensitivity (Alg.~2 of~\cite{bachem_practical_2017}), or, if available (for instance in the case of $1$-means as in Section~\ref{sec:well_controlled_case}), an analytical formula of the sensitivity. \end{enumerate} For the three iid methods (methods 2, 3 and 4), we will use the importance sampling estimator adapted to iid sampling of Eq.~\eqref{eq:imp_sampling_est_iid}.
-For method 1, we will use the importance sampling estimator adapted to correlated sampling of Eq.~\eqref{eq:imp_sampling_est_corr}.
+\item \texttt{sensitivity iid} : The current state of the art iid sampling based on a bi-criteria approximation to upper bound the sensitivity (Algorithm~2 of~\citealt{bachem_practical_2017}), or, if available (for instance in the case of $1$-means and linear regression), an analytical formula of the sensitivity. \end{enumerate} For the three iid methods (methods 3, 4 and 5), we will use the importance sampling estimator adapted to iid sampling of Eq.~\eqref{eq:imp_sampling_est_iid}.
+For methods 1 and 2, we will use the importance sampling estimator adapted to correlated sampling of Eq.~\eqref{eq:imp_sampling_est_corr}.

-Empirically, when the ambient dimension $d$ is small, performance of all methods is enhanced if the weights in $\hat{\ma{L}}$ are set via Voronoi cells rather than set to inverse probabilities: given the sample $\mathcal{S}$ of size $m$, compute its Voronoi tessellation in $m$ cells, and associate to each sample $s$ a weight $\omega(s)$ equal to the number of datapoints in its associated Voronoi cell.
+Empirically, when the ambient dimension $d$ is small, performance of all methods is enhanced if the weights in $\hat{\ma{L}}$ are set via Voronoi cells rather than set to inverse probabilities: given the sample $\mathcal{S}$ of size $m$, compute its Voronoi tessellation in $m$ cells, and associate to each sample $\vec{x}_s$ a weight $\omega(\vec{x}_s)$ equal to the number of datapoints in its associated Voronoi cell.
 We will call the associated cost estimators $\hat{L}$ the Voronoi estimators.

-For completeness, we compare all these methods with another negatively correlated sampling method called $D^2$-sampling (commonly used for $k$-means++ seeding~\cite{arthur_k-means++:_2007}): \begin{enumerate} \item[5)] \texttt{D$^2$} : sample the first element of $\mathcal{S}$ uniformly at random.
+For completeness, we compare all these methods with another negatively correlated sampling method called $D^2$-sampling (commonly used for $k$-means++ seeding, see~\citealt{arthur_k-means++:_2007}): \begin{enumerate} \item[6)] \texttt{D$^2$} : sample the first element of $\mathcal{S}$ uniformly at random.
 Each subsequent element of $\mathcal{S}$ is drawn according to a probability proportional to the squared distance to the closest of the already sampled elements.
 The marginal probabilities are not known in this algorithm, so we will only be able to build the associated Voronoi cost estimator. \end{enumerate}